nick1udwig/hyperapp-skeleton/README.md

 Do NOT create the API.
 The API is machine generated.
-You create types that end up in the API by defining and using them in functions in the Rust backend "hyperapp"
+You create types that end up in the API by defining and using them in functions in the Rust backend "hyperapp".

+Never use `serde_json::json!` macro: always use real Rust types.
+Never manually serialize or deserialize when calling `send`, `send_rmp`, or in #[http], #[local], #[remote] methods.
+Use the real Rust types: the framework will handle serialization and deserialization.

 Do NOT write code: just create a detailed `IMPLEMENTATION_PLAN.md` that will be used by the implementor.
 The implementor will have access to `resources/` but will be working from `IMPLEMENTATION_PLAN.md`, so include all relevant context in the PLAN.